JINJINJINCODE/minecraft-mob-analysis/README.md

 # Minecraft mob data analysis

-A project that scrapes Minecraft mob data and analyzes their behaviors.
+This project combines data science with Minecraft by scraping and analyzing mob data from Minecraft Wiki.
+It focuses on mob drops and damage statistics to uncover new findings in mob values.

 # Files